SurniaUlula/wpsso-organization/readme.txt

 Tested Up To: 5.0
 Stable Tag: 1.4.5

-WPSSO Core add-on to manage Organizations and additional Schema markup properties (Organizer, Performer, Publisher, etc.).
+WPSSO Core add-on to customize the home page Schema WebSite markup and manage additional Schema Organizations (publishers, etc.).

 == Description ==

 <p style="margin:0;"><img class="readme-icon" src="https://surniaulula.github.io/wpsso-organization/assets/icon-256x256.png"></p>

+**Customize the Schema WebSite markup for your home page:**

-Customize your Organization name, alternate name, description, and WebSite URL for each WordPress locale / language / region.
+Edit your Schema Organization name, alternate name, description, and WebSite URL for each WordPress locale / language / region.

-Select an Organization logo and banner for the Schema Articles markup.
+Select an Organization logo and banner for the Schema Article type and its sub-types.

-Select an Schema Organization sub-type for Google's Knowledge Graph (Corporation, Educational, NGO, Performing Group, etc.).
+Select an Schema Organization sub-type (Corporation, Educational, NGO, Performing Group, etc.) for Google's Knowledge Graph.

-Select an optional place / location / address for the Schema Organization markup.
+Select an optional place / location / address for your home page and/or each additional Organization.

 Provide an Organization selector for the [WPSSO Schema JSON-LD Markup Pro](https://wpsso.com/extend/plugins/wpsso-schema-json-ld/) add-on:

 * Select a different Publisher for Schema CreativeWork markup.
 * Select an Organizer or Performer for Schema Event markup.
 * Select a Hiring Organization for Schema JobPosting markup.
+* And more.

 <h3>WPSSO ORG Standard Features</h3>